lubranoa/CS362-Portfolio-Project/README.md

 <!-- Skills Applied -->
 ## Skills Applied

-  - Unit testing and Test Suite design in Python
+  - Developed unit tests and designed test suites using Python's unittest framework.

-  - Using Test Driven Development to implement code
+  - Implemented Test-Driven Development (TDD) methodologies to guide function implementation.

-  - Setting up and configuring CI workflows with GitHub Actions
+  - Configured Continuous Integration workflows using GitHub Actions to automate testing and deployment.

-  - Collaborative development using GitHub
+  - Collaborated with team members through GitHub for version control and code reviews.

-  - Handling merge conflicts within a team environment
+  - Resolved merge conflicts and coordinated code integration in a team environment.

-  - Effective communication and team collaboration
+  - Communicated effectively with team members to ensure cohesive development and adherence to project timelines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>